California sheriff’s deputy shot dead, ride-along injured in 'active shooter incident,' officials say

 OFFICERS KILLED IN THE LINE OF DUTY IN 2019

-The deputies were responding to a call for service when they were shot at by an unknown number of people, according to police.
+The deputy was responding to an unspecified call for service when he and the other person with him were shot at by an unknown number of people, according to police.

-El Dorado County Sheriff’s Deputy Brian Ishmael was shot and killed, while a ride-along who was with Ishmael during the call was injured during the shooting.

-"Their condition is unknown at this time," police said.
+"Their condition is unknown at this time," police said of the injured person.
+Officials did not identify the other person, but a ride-along typically involves someone who is not law enforcement.

-Officials said two men are in custody, and the scene is still "active" with a large contingent of law enforcement in the area, including a helicopter.

 CLICK HERE FOR COMPLETE COVERAGE OF 'BLUE LIVES LOST'